-(6) The method of claim 5, wherein the machine learning model is a visual recognition machine learning model with ubiquitous access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned over the Internet.
+8. The method of claim 7, wherein the machine learning model comprises a visual recognition machine learning model with access to shared pools of configurable system resources and higher-level services that can be provisioned over the Internet.

-(7) The method of any one of claims 5 or 6, wherein the degree of visual co-occurrence is based on a relative frequency with which a same training image in training data used to train the machine learning model includes one or more objects that collectively belong to both of the two object categories.
+9. The method of any one of claims 7 or 8, wherein the degree of visual co-occurrence is based on a relative frequency with which a same training image in training data used to train the machine learning model includes one or more objects that collectively belong to both of the two or more object categories.

-(8) The method of any one of claims 5-7, wherein determining, from the maintained data, one or more labels that are closest to the predicted point in the embedding space comprises: determining a predetermined number of labels that are closest to the predicted point in the embedding space.
+10. The method of any one of claims 7-9, wherein determining, from the maintained data, one or more labels that are closest to the predicted point in the embedding space comprises: determining a predetermined number of labels that are closest to the predicted point in the embedding space.

-(9) A method comprising one or more computers and one or more storage devices storing instructions that are operable, when executed by the one or more computers, to cause the one or more computers to perform the operations of the respective method of any one of claims 1 – 8.
-This includes ubiquitous access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned over the Internet.
+11. A method comprising one or more computers and one or more storage devices storing instructions that are operable, when executed by the one or more computers, to cause the one or more computers to perform the operations of the respective method of any one of claims 1 –

+12. The method of claim 11, including accessing shared pools of configurable system resources and higher-level services that can be provisioned over the Internet.

-(10).
-A computer storage medium encoded with instructions that, when executed by one or more computers, cause the one or more computers to perform the operations of the respective method of any one of claims 1 -8.
-This includes ubiquitous access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned over the Internet.
+13. A computer storage medium encoded with instructions that, when executed by one or more computers, cause the one or more computers to perform the operations of the respective method of any one of claims 1 -10.

+14. The method of claim 13, including accessing shared pools of configurable system resources and higher-level services that can be provisioned over the Internet.

 Abstract

 A system is described for automated sports data collection and analytics.
-Different types of data, for example but not limited , movement data, punch count, punch classification are collected via video analysis in real time during a sports activity and transmitted to a cloud based platform together with other sports data including but not limited to timing, scoring, statistics, and events with a time code.
+Different types of data, for example but not limited to, movement data, punch count, punch classification are collected via video analysis in real time during a sports activity and transmitted to a cloud based platform together with other sports data including but not limited to timing, scoring, statistics, and events with a time code.
 The cloud based platform is optimised to compile correlate and organize various data related to the sports activity; store query and retrieve various live data and historical data and provide analytics and intelligence to different parties involved in a sports activity such as, but not limited to, Coaches, TV, Radio and Online Broadcasters, displays, viewers, social media and fans.
 These different parties may subscribe to licensed access to the cloud-based platform for customised real-time data feeds for their event\broadcast.

+1/6

+2/6